aramaswami/Pewlett-Hackard-Analysis/README.md

 - Title
 - from_date and to_date

 To do this, I joined the employees and titles tables to create new list, and used this new list to include only the desired columns.
 I noticed several instances of duplicate data so I applied a select 'distict operation' to retain unique employee data.
-Note that the code is also included in the sql query file.
+The sql quer for this analysis is at:  Note that the code is also included in the sql query file.

 Challenge Table_2 Mentorship Eligibility.
 A csv file of the output table is at: https://github.com/aramaswami/Pewlett-Hackard-Analysis/blob/master/Challenge_files/Challenge_Mentor_Eligibility.csv